jKaushalb/CarRental/README.md

 # CarRental
-An easy car rent management web app
+An easy website for renting and managing cars

 Created By
 Kaushal Jani,